leshchenko1979/perscache/README.md

 - Serialization and storage are separated into two different classes, so that you can mix various serialization formats and storage back-ends as you like - JSON to local storage, Pickle to AWS, Parquet to Google Cloud Storage etc.
 - Local storage is file-based, so you can easily inspect cached results.
 - Easy to swap out the storage back-end when switching environments.
-- Automatic cleanup: results can be
-    - removed from storage when the total storage size exceeds a given threshold (_implemented_) or
+- Automatic cleanup: least recently used results can be removed from storage when the total storage size exceeds a given threshold.
-    - limited to one result per function (_to be implemented soon_)

 ## Getting started
 ### Installation